LeanneTN/CoV-DTI/README.md

 pip install tflearn
 ```

-# Quick start
+## Run the code
-To reproduce our results:
+To run our experiments:
-1. Unzip data.zip in ./data.
+1. Unzip data.rar in ./data.
-2. Run <code>NeoDTI_cv.py</code> to reproduce the cross validation results of NeoDTI.
-Options are:
-`-d: The embedding dimension d, default: 1024.`
-`-n: Global norm to be clipped, default: 1.`
-`-k: The dimension of project matrices, default: 512.`
-`-r: Positive and negative.
-Two choices: ten and all, the former one sets the positive:negative = 1:10, the latter one considers all unknown DTIs as negative examples.
-Default: ten.`
-`-t: Test scenario.
-The DTI matrix to be tested.
-Choices are: o, mat_drug_protein.txt will be tested; homo, mat_drug_protein_homo_protein_drug.txt will be tested; drug, mat_drug_protein_drug.txt will be tested; disease, mat_drug_protein_disease.txt will be tested; sideeffect, mat_drug_protein_sideeffect.txt will be tested; unique, mat_drug_protein_drug_unique.txt will be tested.
-Default: o.`
-3. Run <code>NeoDTI_cv_with_aff.py</code> to reproduce the cross validation results of NeoDTI with additional compound-protein binding affinity data.
+2. Execute <code>NeoDTI_for_COVID19.py</code> to run the cross validation results of NeoDTI as well as the prediction.
 Options are:
 `-d: The embedding dimension d, default: 1024.`
 `-n: Global norm to be clipped, default: 1.`
 `-k: The dimension of project matrices, default: 512.`